p4ndev/social-makers/README.md

 Imagine that anyone has material to send to put away, it could be helpful to someone's idea.

 Once you it is, you just notify the project maker, and then he/she will figure it out how to collect it.

+It can be in any field of activity like IoT, Wood, Appliance, Fun, Toys, Garden, Handicraft.

 # Database
 Multi model databases (Fauna) to accomplish different scenarios (document, relational, time series and etc).